 More work doesn’t mean more results if you’re not putting that work into the right things.
 We make

 bodybuilding easier when we are smarter about it and take the right approach – especially in natural

 bodybuilding, where the quality of your training matters and there’s no cheating!

 We’re going to take a look at how to make bodybuilding easier today without getting too bogged

 down with details.
-We’re only going to cover the most important factors: this isn’t an exhaustive list.
+We’re only going to cover the most important factors.